Top 15 Places To Visit In September Near Delhi For A Memorable Getaway

 Photo: UnpetitproleX / Wikimedia Commons

 Shimla is a popular city in Himachal Pradesh, located in the northern part of India.
 It is a popular hill station with colonial architecture and scenic beauty.
 This city has The Ridge which is known as the spot for cultural events and festivals.
 You just cannot miss The Mall Road and its Main Street, popular for great shops and café.
-Jakhoo Temple is dedicated to Lord Hanuman and is located on the highest peak in Shimla.
+Jakhu Temple is dedicated to Lord Hanuman and is located on the highest peak in Shimla.
 Summerhill is another great spot on the outskirts of Shimla that is popular among travellers seeking a peaceful vacation.

 Distance From Delhi: 340 km